 As the online division of Summit Community Bank, SFGI Direct operates under Summit’s FDIC Certificate (# 34102) and shares its financial history.

-Summit Community Bank (Summit) is currently West Virginia’s fourth largest bank, with assets in excess of $2.09 billion and more than 78,000 customer accounts.
+Summit Community Bank (Summit) is currently West Virginia’s third largest bank, with assets in excess of $2.09 billion and more than 78,000 customer accounts.
 Summit’s history traces back to the South Branch Valley National Bank, which was chartered in 1883.
-Summit extended its market area into Virginia in 2000 and today has 29 full-service branches in West Virginia (17) and Virginia (12).
+Summit extended its market area into Virginia in 2000 and today has 30 branches in West Virginia (17) and Virginia (13).

 How the Savings Account Compares

-When compared to the nationally available Money Market accounts and Savings accounts tracked by DepositAccounts.com, SFGI Direct Savings Account’s APY currently ranks in the top 10, regardless of minimum deposit.
-Below is a sample of the top accounts as compared to SFGI Direct Savings Account:
+When compared to the nationally available Money Market accounts and Savings accounts tracked by DepositAccounts.com that have no maximum deposit and small minimum balance requirements, SFGI Direct Savings Account’s APY currently ranks ninth.
+Below is a sample of the top accounts as compared to SFGI Direct Savings Account.
+Note, the table excludes the savings accounts at Incredible Bank and Colorado Federal Savings Bank due to their large minimum balance requirements.
+It also excludes the Mega Money Market Accounts at All America Bank and Redneck Bank due to their $35k maximum deposit.

 |Interest Rate||Account Name||Credit Union/Bank|